Tarekelgnemi/sql-data-warehouse-projuect/README.md

-# sql-data-warehouse-projuect
+#Data warehouse and analytics project
-Building a model data warehouse with SQL Server, data model, and data analytics.
+Building a model data warehouse with SQL Server, a data model, and data analytics.